September 3, 2021

 The day has finally arrived: Munich’s scene highlight for driving culture, lifestyle, events and conferences is opening – a world of automotive experiences in a new dimension

-Munich, June 8, 2021.
-Motorworld München has opened its doors.
+Munich, September 3, 2021.
+Motorworld München has opened its doors in May 2021.
 After twelve years of project development and construction, a new dimension for an automotive experience world has been created in the Freimann district of Munich, an impressive meeting place for lovers and friends of driving culture and lifestyle – over 25 of the world’s most valuable and exclusive vehicle brands, a comprehensive range of automotive service providers and specialised workshops, numerous shops, various event locations and 22 conference rooms, the four-star AMERON München Motorworld, a broad variety of eateries, and much more besides.
 Admission is free 365 days a year.

 “The vibrant and dynamic metropolis of Munich, an over 100-year-old historical industrial architecture, and a great deal of mobile passion are the ingredients for the new Motorworld,” says Andreas Dünkel, CEO of the Motorworld Group.
 “Our employees and partners, all those involved in the construction and the entire Motorworld family have done a fantastic job in the past years.
 Together, we have tinkered, planned, developed, built, marketed, leased, put horsepower on the road, and spent many, many hours working for the success of Motorworld München.
-Always in focus: The moment we open.
-Now it’s arrived.
-Motorworld München is up and running.
-Unfortunately, the pandemic has put paid to our original plans, and a grand opening event has not yet been possible.
-Although the doors of Motorworld München are open, the celebrations will be taking place at a later date.
-We are looking forward to welcoming, within the scope of our possibilities, petrol heads, car guys, bikers, classic car friends, culture lovers, lifestyle fans and everyone who is interested from Munich, Germany, and the world.”
+We are looking forward to welcoming petrol heads, car guys, bikers, classic car friends, culture lovers, lifestyle fans and everyone who is interested from Munich, Germany, and the world.”

 Motorworld München is located on the site of the former Deutsche Bahn railway repair shop in Munich-Freimann.
 Its centrepiece is the impressive listed Lokhalle where locomotives used to be repaired, and which is now picking up steam again after standing derelict for 25 years.
 With its gigantic dimensions – 185 metres long, 90 metres wide and up to 18 metres high – it is one of Europe’s largest self-supporting steel structure halls.
 The hall and the other buildings belonging to the ensemble have been extensively renovated in recent years and supplemented with carefully integrated modern building elements.
 In total, the site covers 75,000 square metres of space and ground.